andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 ### Educate

 Stereotypes about marginalized groups are often based not on what people know, but what people don’t know.
-Black figures, literature, and art, for example, are underrepresented in parts of our society such as curricula, entertainment, and advertisements.
+Literature and art created by Black people, for example, are underrepresented in parts of our society such as curricula, entertainment, and advertisements.

 Because positive images of marginalized groups are not pervasive in mainstream culture, people should seek out the voices and work of marginalized group members.
-In order to have a comprehensive understanding of society we must have knowledge about all groups.
+Exposure to different perspectives helps us better understand society as a whole.

 ### Reflect